Kananaskis, Alberta

 Kananaskis is an unincorporated community in Alberta's Rockies within the Municipal District of Bighorn No. 8 of Alberta, Canada.
 It is located on Highway 1A approximately 18 km east of Canmore and 54 km west of Cochrane.
 The community is located on the north shore of the Bow River.

+Nearby are a sand and gravel quarry and a garbage landfill.
+Electricity is provided by hydropower from Horseshoe Dam.